Beretta350/golang-authentication-api/README.md

 ## Contributions

-We welcome contributions to this To-Do List application backend.
+We welcome contributions to this authentication api.
 If you're interested in enhancing or extending its functionality, feel free to create pull requests or open issues on the repository.

-Enjoy using this flexible To-Do List backend built with Golang and Hexagonal Architecture!
+Enjoy using this simple lightweight authentication API built with Golang and Gin!